 Bishop Poyntz spoke to RTÉ News about the effect that the ordination would have on relations with other churches.
 He also predicts that we will see the Roman Catholic Church welcoming the ordination of women in the future.

-An RTÉ News report by Kieron Wood broadcast on 24 June 1990.
+An RTÉ News report broadcast on 24 June 1990.
 The reporer is Kieron Wood.